 Tips for Taking Care of a Dog

 Adding a dog to your family is as exciting as having a baby.
 Your genuine affection comes as being careful.
-However, if you overlook the basic care needs of your dog, he/she will not complain — humble creatures.
+However, if you overlook the basic care needs of your dog, he/she will not complain — humble creature.

 Feeling concerned?
 Don’t worry.
 Just get started with these basic dog care tips that every dog owner should follow.